Chippewa / Ojibwa History

 • Louis Dunn, Cass Lake band, Germany

-• Harry Fairbanks, Leech Lake band, France
+• Henry Fairbanks, Leech Lake band, France

 • Pfc.
 William Good,amputee, Red Lake band, Germany